cvankeuren/CARL-CS184-Final-Project/final-report.md

 TODO: MORE RESULTS!

 ### 2D Texture Synthesis
 Results of our full implementation on a 2D slice initialized to random texel values.
+Visualized below are is the synthesized output every 50 batched updates, at three different pyramid search resolutions but interpolated to the same resolution.

 **Zebra Texture**
 <p align = "left">